 Figure 6.8.1-1: Architecture of UE onboarding for SNPN with AAA-S acting as DCS

-Editor’s Note: How to protect provisioning via Control Plane considering trust relationship between Onboarding SNPN and PS owner's domain is FFS.
+NOTE 1: How to protect provisioning via Control Plane considering trust relationship between Onboarding SNPN and PS owner's domain is not addressed in the present document.

-Editor’s Note: Function and procedure of interface between AMF and PS is FFS, and whether the interface is needed needs SA2's feedback.
+NOTE 2: Function and procedure of interface between AMF and PS, and whether the interface is needed, is not addressed in the present document.

 6.8.2 Solution details

-6.8.2.1 Procedure

 Figure: 6.8.2.1-1: UE onboarding for SNPN with AAA-S acting as DCS